itwela/readio-monorepo/readio-ios/EAS-SETUP-GUIDE.md

 cd Documents/Projects/Lotus/readio-ios/

+eas update --branch preview --message "got more voices in here, will now update how im getting data to my more effective way to improve performance and polish"
-eas update --branch preview --message "turned modal into page, way better :D" This should be eas update --branch preview --message "Your update message" eas update --branch development --message "Your update message"
+This should be
+eas update --branch preview --message "Your update message" eas update --branch development --message "Your update message"